SvarDOS/edrdos/README.md

 ## Kernel flavors
 The EDR kernel may be built in different flavors.
 The historic one consists of two files, _DRBIO.SYS_ and _DRDOS.SYS_.
-The new one consists of a single file _KERNEL.SYS_.
-The historic one is what gets built by default.
+The new one consists of a single file _KERNEL.SYS_, which gets built by default.

 The kernel is compatible with the FreeDOS load protocol.
 It can be used as a drop in for the FreeDOS KERNEL.SYS by replacing it with the EDR KERNEL.SYS.